defenseunicorns/pepr/docs/080_faq/README.md

 ## How does Pepr compare to Kyverno?

 Although Pepr and Kyverno have similarities, Pepr is very different than Kyverno.
+They have very different mission statements.
+Pepr focuses on making operators as easy as possible.
+Kyverno focuses on reporting, not building operators.

 Similarities: